Faculty Position FY22-134

 College of Arts and Sciences, Department of Mathematics & Statistics

-Southern Illinois University Edwardsville, a comprehensive state university 20 miles from downtown St. Louis, Missouri, invites applications for four full-time instructor positions beginning August 2022.
+Southern Illinois University Edwardsville, a comprehensive state university 20 miles from downtown St. Louis, Missouri, invites applications for one full-time instructor position beginning January 2023.
 We will consider applicants who have a strong commitment to teaching a diverse group of students and to continued professional growth.
 The successful candidate will be exclusively teaching our face-to-face college algebra with corequisite support courses that meet five days a week.

 As a recipient of the national Higher Education Excellence in Diversity (HEED) award for the past 8 years, SIUE is committed to integrating inclusion, equity, and diversity into its institutional structures.
 The College of Arts and Sciences and the Department of Mathematics and Statistics are committed to creating an inclusive community that explore a rich tapestry of ideas, experiences, and people.

 Minimum of a Master's degree in Mathematics, Statistics or closely related area; strong commitment to teaching a diverse group of students and to continued professional growth.
+Experience in teaching courses with corequisite support is preferred.
 Candidates must have the ability to work in the U.S. without immigration sponsorship from SIUE.

 Southern Illinois University Edwardsville nurtures an open, respectful, and welcoming climate that facilitates learning and work.
 SIUE is committed to education that explores the historic significance of diversity in order to understand the present and to better enable our community to engage the future.
 Integral to this commitment, Southern Illinois University Edwardsville strives for a student body and a workforce that is both diverse and inclusive.
 We strongly encourage candidates from historically underrepresented groups, including women, members of racially minoritized groups, and individuals with disabilities, to apply.
 For more on our State of Diversity, visit SIUE Mission, Goals and Plans